CoreMedia/content-hub-adapter-dropbox/README.md

 ![Dropbox SDK Java](https://img.shields.io/static/v1?message=v3.1.3&label=Dropbox&20SDK%20Java&style=for-the-badge&labelColor=6FC3B8&color=006CAE "CoreMedia Labs projects may depend on third party systems or APIs.
 This badge type shows the version number that is required for the selected project version.")
 # Content Hub Adapter for Dropbox

-The **content-hub-adapter-dropbox** extension is providing access to content in Dropbox via a configuration.
+The **content-hub-adapter-dropbox** plugin provides access to content in Dropbox.
-Content stored in Dropbox is available as an additional tree inside the studio instance after a successful configuration of the content-hub-adapter.
+Content stored in Dropbox is available as an additional tree in the Studio library.
 The types of content working with this adapter are:
 - Images
 - Audios